A solid new, blinded placebo-controlled Phase II study from the Duke Autism Center clearly shows no benefit of cord blood for autism.

 The funding for the Duke research, as reported in the paper, apparently comes almost entirely from a philanthropic organization called the Marcus Foundation.
 I didn’t see any indication of NIH funding.
 Different media stories over the years have listed the Duke funding from Marcus ranging anywhere from $15 million to tens of millions of dollars.
 I’m trying to learn more about the Duke autism research-Marcus connection, which will be the focus of another post.

-The Duke team apparently will keep forging ahead on this path.
+The Duke Autism Center apparently will keep forging ahead on this path.
 Remarkably, in a news piece about their new publication the team actually seemed somewhat upbeat about continuing:

 “Overall, we are encouraged by these initial results and plan to build upon them in future studies of cellular therapies in children with autism,” Kurtzberg says.